Favorite Home Improvement Shows Ranked

 11. Good Bones

 Good Bones is pretty good at drawing viewers — 1.606 million people tune in, according to The Wrap.
 The mother-daughter duo of Karen E Laine and Mina Starsiak Hawk find houses around Indianapolis.
 They do much of the renovation work and tackle some huge house problems.
-These are 100 home repairs you can do on your own.

 10. Love It Or List It